Introduction of Ma Bian Cao:European Verbena Herb or Herba Verbenae.

 (1).Verbena officinalis L.

-Verbena officinalis L.:flowering plant Common Vervain is found growing by roadsides and in sunny pastures.
-It is a perennial plant bearing many small, pale lilac flowers.
-The leaves are opposite and cut into toothed lobes.
-The plant has no perfume and is slightly bitter and astringent in taste.
-The name Vervain is derived from the Celtic ferfaen, from fer (to drive away) and faen (a stone), as the plant was much used for affections of the bladder, especially calculus.
+many purple flowers of Verbena officinalis L. History story of Verbena officinalis: The name Vervain is derived from the Celtic ferfaen, from fer (to drive away) and faen (a stone), as the plant was much used for affections of the bladder, especially calculus.
 Another derivation is given by some authors from Herba veneris, because of the aphrodisiac property attributed to it by the Ancients.
-Priests used it for sacrifices, and hence the name Herba Sacra.
+Priests used it for sacrifices, hence the name Herba Sacra.
 The name Verbena was the classical Roman name for 'altar-plants' in general, and this species in particular.
-The druids included it in their lustral water, magicians and sorcerers employed it largely.
+The Druids (Druid, member of the learned class among the ancient Celts.
+They acted as priests, teachers, and judges.). included it in their lustral water, and magicians and sorcerers employed it largely.
 It was used in various rites and incantations, and by ambassadors in making leagues.
-Bruised, it was worn around the neck as a charm against headaches, and also against snake and other venomous bites as well as for general good luck.
+Bruised, it was worn around the neck as a charm against headaches, and also against snake and other venomous bites, as well as for general good luck.
 It was thought to be good for the sight.
 Its virtues in all these directions may be due to the legend of its discovery on the Mount of Calvary, where it staunched the wounds of the crucified Saviour.
 Hence, it is crossed and blessed with a commemorative verse when it is gathered.
 It must be picked before flowering and dried promptly.

-Collection: The herb is collected just before the flowers starts to bloom, usually in July, and dried quickly!
+Collection: The herb is collected just before the flowers starts to bloom, usually in July, or from June to August, to remove clay and mud, and dried quickly in the sun!

-Growth characteristics: The plant Verbena officinalis prefers a dry, sunny environment.
-Strict requirements on the soil.
-Propagation by seed, can be sown in the spring and autumn rainy season.
+Growth characteristics: The plant Verbena officinalis L., prefers a dry, sunny environment.
+Its requirement in the soil is not strict.
+Its propagation by seed, can be sown in the spring and autumn rainy season.

-European Verbena Herb:herb photo Characters of herbs: The whole herb is with roots.
+dried herb segments of European Verbena Herb Characters of herbs: The whole herb has roots.
 The rhizome is cylindrical.
-Stems are square, with a diameter of 0.2~0.4 cm; The surface is gray-green to yellow-green, coarse and rough, with longitudinal grooves; The texture of the herb is hard, easily broken, the fracture surface is fibrous, with white pith in the center or hollow, opposite leaves, grayish-green or brown-yellow, many shriveled and broken, hairy; Leaf blade is ovate to oblong, pinnately divided or 3-parted.
-The spike is thin and long, florets are closely arranged, some are yellow-brown petals, and some have already formed clusters.
-The fruit is wrapped in gray-green persistent calyx, and the nutlet is gray-yellow, about 0.2 cm long, with longitudinal ridges on the back under a magnifying glass.
-The herb has a slight odor, it tastes slightly bitter.
-The herb of better grade is green, with flower spikes and no impurities.
+Stems are square, 0.2~0.4 cm in diameter; The surface is celadon (sage-green) to yellow-green, coarse and rough, with longitudinal grooves; The texture of the herb is hard, easily broken, the fracture surface is fibrous, with white pith in the center or the center is hollow.
+Leaves are opposite, sage-green (grayish-green) or yellowish-brown, mostly are wizened and broken, piliferous; the intact leaf blades are oval (egg-shaped) to oblong, pinnately divided, or 3-parted.
+The spike is thin and long, florets are densely and closely arranged, some have visible yellow-brown petals, and some have already formed fruit ears.
+The fruit is wrapped in celadon persistent calyx, and nutlets are sallow (grayish yellow), about 0.2 cm long, longitudinal ridges on the back surface are visible under a magnifying glass.
+The herb has a slight odor, it tastes slightly bitter, or slightly puckery.
+The herb of a better grade is green, with flower spikes, and no impurities.

 Pharmacological actions: ①.anti-inflammatory and analgesic effect; ②.antitussive effect; ③.uterine effect; ④.promote milk secretion in mammals.